-Dorsi fell in love with pit bulls breeds after falling in love her son's pit bull, Stunna.
+Dorsi fell in love with pit bull breeds after falling for her son's pit bull, Stunna.

 Last night, I had to share the couch with Stunna, my son's pit bull puppy (whom I was babysitting).
 As I laid down to stretch out, Stunna immediately proceeded to edge between me and the couch, closed his eyes, and began to snore loudly in my ear.
 Not one to move a comfortable dog, I let him sleep there with me until I woke up this morning.

 Now, maybe this little scenario doesn't mean a lot to you, but it speaks volumes about me and my idea about pit bull puppies and the pit bull breed in general.
 For so many years, I have heard about how vicious these dogs are, how unpredictable they are, and how they are bad pets.
 Well, I have to tell you that from my experience, I think pit bulls are getting a very bad rap.
 Without knowing the specifics of each case, I think that they are a great breed that has perhaps gotten some very bad press.
 I also feel a lot of those bad apples are those dogs that have been raised in the wrong way.

 I mean hey . . . just ask Stunna, certified couch potato, snorer, and all-around chill dude.
 I've fallen in love with his catfish face and his turtle head.
 Yes, Stunna is a pretty stocky little guy (he's about eight months old now) but he is just a fantastic dog.
 I'm really, really glad my son got him.